-- GPIO configuration.
-To access any external device through GPIO, it must be configured by means of a device structure system called "Device Tree".
-It has its own language to describe which devices should be made available (Power.OrgTM, 2011). - Enabling the transceivers of the interface after booting the system. - Communicating with the ADCs using their protocol. - Converting ADC binary data to its decimal value. - Applying software-based coincidence detection. - Storing the data in a micro-SD card with a time tag (hour, minute, second and millisecond) and number of registered data per minute.
+- Enabling the transceivers of the interface after booting the system. - Communicating with the ADCs using their protocol. - Converting ADC binary data to their decimal value. - Applying software-based coincidence detection. - Storing the data on a micro-SD card with a time tag (hour, minute, second and millisecond) and number of registered data per minute.

-10 4.2.1 Processing time.
+4.2.1 Processing time

 After the software development, it was necessary to know the time required to accomplish several tasks, such as reading or writing a bit in a GPIO.
 As we have seen in Sect.
 3.2, to establish the duration of the coincidence time window (in which we consider two pulses as coincident) is a critical decision.
-Since it must be as short as possible, the software that verifies DR signals must be also as fast as possible.
-For this reason, after writing code, the execution time of the different routines were verified, revised and optimized to achieve the best results.
+Since it must be as short as possible, the software that verifies DR signals must also be as fast as possible.
+For this reason, after writing code, the execution times of the different routines were verified, revised and optimized to achieve the best results.

-In order to measure the time spent in each routine, the software was adapted to make 10 million of iterations of a single task.
+In order to measure the time spent on each routine, the software was adapted to make 10 million iterations of a single task.
 Thus, the average time of every task was estimated from the total time to run all the iterations (Table 1).
-In this work, the most relevant task timings are those to get the current status of a single GPIO ($4.2 \mu s$) and to set the value of a single GPIO ($3.4 \mu s$).
+In this work, the most relevant task timings are those to get the current status of a single GPIO $(4.2 \,\mu s)$ and to set the value of a single GPIO $(3.4 \,\mu s)$ .

-4.2.2 Software coincidence detection.
+4.2.2 Software coincidence detection

-The incident particle causes simultaneous pulses in ADCs inputs and, therefore, both ADCs start the conversion simultaneously.
-Bearing in mind that software checks DR1 and DR2 sequentially in this order, if DR1 is active and DR2 is inactive in the first checking (Fig. 12 (a)), the minimum waiting time to guarantee ADC2 end conversion (DR2 active) is $4.2 \,\mu$ s, which means another checking of both DR waiting time to ADC1 end conversion is 8.8 μ s, therefore the software must wait checking twice both DR (16.8 μ s).
+The incident particle causes simultaneous pulses in the ADC inputs and, therefore, both ADCs start the conversion simultaneously.
+Bearing in mind that the software checks DR1 and DR2 sequentially in this order, if DR1 is active and DR2 is inactive in the first checking (Fig. 12a), the minimum waiting time to guarantee ADC2 end conversion (DR2 active) is 4.2 $\mu$ s, which means another checking of both DR (8.4 $\mu$ s).
+Otherwise, if DR2 is active and DR1 is inactive in the first checking (Fig. 12b), the minimum waiting time to ADC1 end conversion is 8.8 $\mu$ s; therefore, the software must wait to check both DRs twice (16.8 $\mu$ s).